nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 <br/>

-When you are finished, the NGINX Plus Dashboard on the LB Server should look similar to the following image:
+When you are finished, the NGINX Plus Dashboard on the LB Server(s) should look similar to the following image:

 ![NGINX Upstreams Dashboard](../media/nkl-multicluster-upstreams.png)